If you’ve read any of the latest issues of People magazine, you may have noticed their weekly celebrity “What I Eat In A Day” feature.

 Today my hand found the bag of cashews.
 If I’m going running, I might make a cup of coffee and eat a bit more.
 Otherwise, I just sip water as I make real breakfast.

 Breakfast this morning was a giant bowl of peanut butter oat bran.

 I cooked 1.5 servings of oat bran with unsweetened cashewmilk then stirred in some peanut butter and melted a piece of a 95% chocolate bar.

 If you happen to run into me at 9 am, I’ve probably already eaten chocolate at least once.

-Lunch today was rice, white beans, and homemade Thai Coconut Peanut Butter Curry.
+Lunch today was rice, white beans, and homemade Coconut Curry.

 Snack was one of my favorite things – I call them “Extra Melty Gooey Brownies.”

-They are so fantastically delicious… but I’ve never posted the recipe because they are so gooey that they often fall apart completely!
+They are so fantastically delicious… but I’ve never posted the recipe because they are so gooey that they often fall apart!
 Plus, I know not everyone is as big a fan of super gooey brownies as I am.

-The recipe can be found in my brownie recipe archives: Healthy Brownies And Baked Goods
+*Edit: By popular request, the recipe can now be found in my brownie recipe archives: Healthy Brownies And Baked Goods

 If it’s a baking day and I’ve eaten a lot of samples, I’ll sometimes just sample my way through snacktime and never actually sit down for a real snack.